 - 7. Figures in this release are provisional and subject to revision.
 We will provide information about any revisions we make to previously published information in this statistics release and the associated datasets.
 Revisions could occur for various reasons, including: - a. if we have not received survey data from respondents we make an estimate based on their previous returns.
 These estimates are replaced with actual survey data when it is received. - b. survey respondents occasionally supply amended figures for previous periods.

-Northern Ireland hatcheries data for June, July, August and September 2018 is estimated.
-Northern Ireland slaughter data for July, August and September 2018 is estimated.
+Northern Ireland hatcheries data from August 2018 is estimated.
+Northern Ireland slaughter data from July 2018 is estimated.